Top 10 Best Radar Detectors for 2017, Buyer’s Guide

 There’s lots of fantastic radar detectors out there that can all help you avoid speeding tickets and will pay for themselves many times over, but which one is the best and which one is right for you?

 Everyone wants to know which radar detector is the “best,” but radar detectors are like cars or cell phones in that there isn’t one option that’s universally the best choice for every person in every situation.
 Which detector you should buy really comes down to your own personal preferences and where you drive and needs so it’s not so much about which radar detector is universally “the best” but rather which radar detector is the best for you.

 The radar detectors I’ll recommend to you are all the very best on the market.
 Any one of them will do the job.
-When a police officer is actively using radar up ahead of you, any one of these detectors will generally off plenty of time to slow down and avoid a speeding ticket while also filtering out many false alerts so that you’ll actually pay attention to it when it goes off.
+When a police officer is actively using radar up ahead of you, any one of these detectors will generally off plenty of time to slow down and help you avoid a speeding ticket while also filtering out many false alerts so that you’ll actually pay attention to it when it goes off.
 (False alerts are one of the biggest complaints with radar detectors so this is really important.)
-Some detectors may offer longer range or better filtering than others, of course, and every detector has its own specialty, kind of like how a sports car, an SUV, and a hybrid will all get you from A to B, but they offer very different experiences along the way.
+Some detectors may offer longer range or better filtering than others, of course, and every detector has its own specialty, kind of like how a sports car, an SUV, and a hybrid will all get you from A to B, but they go about it in different ways and thus suit different people.

 Let’s take a look at which detector would suit you based on your personal needs, where you drive, your budget, and even your personality and preferences.